 April traffic on RentCafe.com surpasses pre-crisis levels by 17%

 It’s been almost two months since the pandemic was declared an official crisis in the U.S., intersecting with what was supposed to be the beginning of the rental season.
 While in mid-March we saw searches on our website drop, the most recent April numbers are showing not only a return to pre-crisis levels, but a 17% increase compared to the beginning of March before the drop.

 Starting with the end of March and into April, searches have been growing from one week to the next.
 The bounce-back and realignment of apartment searches with typical seasonal trends are positive indicators that consumer optimism is returning.

 Apartment-related searches pick up on Google Trends in April

-While a month ago renters were more concerned with disinfecting their apartments rather than search for a new apartment, in April searches for “apartments”, “apartments for rent” and “apartment near me” took an upward turn on Google Trends.
+While a month ago renters were more concerned with cleaning and disinfecting their apartments rather than searching for a new apartment, in April searches for “apartments”, “apartments for rent” and “apartment near me” took an upward turn on Google Trends.

 Survey shows that most renters are carrying on with moving plans

 The upward shift and optimism are further confirmed by real apartment seekers.
 In a survey recently conducted on RentCafe.com renters said they do not intend to postpone their moving plans.
 Out of a whopping 9,000 respondents, 62% said they are moving as soon as they find an apartment, despite the COVID-19 pandemic.
 Only 11% said they’re staying put, while the rest were either undecided or postponing their move.
 Additionally, 42% are not changing their apartment hunting process, 28% of the participants indicated taking advantage of virtual tours to help choose an apartment.